abinit/abinit/doc/tutorial/eph4isotc.md

 mrgdv < teph4isotc_1.abi
 ```

-The first line in *teph4isotc_1.abi* specifies the name of the output file, followed by the
+The first line in *teph4isotc_1.abi* specifies the name of the output DVDB file, followed by the
 number of partial DFPT POT files we want to merge and the full list of files:

 {% dialog tests/tutorespfn/Input/teph4isotc_1.abi %}